C2.1 Identify quantities that can change and quantities that always remain the same in real-life contexts.

 Activity 1: Quantities that Change and Do Not Change

-Have students talk with an adult at home to identify quantities that change and those that do not in their environment.
+Have students talk with an adult at home to identify quantities in their environment that change and quantities in their environment that do not change.

 The next day, group students into pairs to discuss their ideas.